-This Quarterly Report on Form 10-Q contains "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Act") and Section 21E of the Securities Exchange Act of 1934, as amended.
+This Quarterly Report on Form 10-Q contains "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Act"), and Section 21E of the Securities Exchange Act of 1934, as amended.
 All statements other than statements of historical facts included in this Quarterly Report on Form 10-Q are forward-looking statements.
 The words "hopes," "believes," "anticipates," "plans," "seeks," "estimates," "projects," "expects," "intends," "may," "could," "should," "would," "will," "continue," and similar expressions are intended to identify forward-looking statements.
 The following uncertainties and factors, among others, could affect future performance and cause actual results to differ materially from those matters expressed in or implied by forward-looking statements:

-- our ability to raise sufficient funds in the next 12 months in order for us to complete the Phase 3 portion of our Validive Phase 2b/3 clinical trial and if required complete a smaller second confirmatory Phase 3 clinical trial, to continue the clinical development of camsirubicin beyond the dose escalation run-in clinical trial, to support further development of potential radio-immuno-therapeutics to treat severe COVID-19 (patients with SARS-CoV-2 infection), to support further development of MNPR101 and related compounds and generally to support our current and any future product candidates through completion of clinical trials, approval processes and, if applicable, commercialization; - our ability to find a suitable pharmaceutical partner to further our development efforts, if we are unable to raise sufficient additional financing; - risks and uncertainties associated with our research and development activities, including our clinical trials; - estimated timeframes for our clinical trials and regulatory reviews for approval to market products; - plans to research, develop, gain approval and commercialize our current and future product candidates; - the rate of market acceptance and the competitive clinical efficacy and safety of any products for which we receive marketing approval; - the difficulties of commercialization, marketing and product manufacturing and overall strategy; - uncertainties of intellectual property position and strategy; - delivering strong future financial performance; - our ability to attract and retain key personnel; - the risks inherent in our estimates regarding expenses, capital requirements and the availability of additional financing; - the impact of government laws and regulations including increased governmental control of healthcare; - the uncertain impact of the COVID-19 pandemic on our ability to advance our clinical programs and raise additional financing; and - uncertainty of financial and operational projections.
+- our ability to raise sufficient funds in the next 12 months in order for us to complete the Phase 3 portion of our Validive Phase 2b/3 clinical trial and, if required, complete a second confirmatory Phase 3 clinical trial, to continue the clinical development of camsirubicin beyond the Phase 1b dose escalation clinical trial, to support further development of potential MNPR-101-derived radioimmunotherapeutics (RITs) and companion diagnostics to treat severe COVID-19 (patients with SARS-CoV-2 infection) and cancer, to support further development of MNPR-101, MNPR-202 and related compounds and generally to support our current and any future product candidates through completion of clinical trials, approval processes and, if applicable, commercialization; - our ability to find a suitable pharmaceutical partner or partners to further our development efforts, if we are unable to raise sufficient additional financing; - risks and uncertainties associated with our research and development activities, including our clinical trials; - estimated timeframes for our clinical trials and regulatory reviews for approval to market products; - the rate of market acceptance, relative market price compared to alternative therapies, and the competitive clinical efficacy and safety of any products for which we receive marketing approval; - the difficulties of commercialization, marketing and product manufacturing and overall strategy; - uncertainties of intellectual property position and strategy; - delivering strong future financial performance; - our ability to attract and retain key personnel and to find and utilize external sources of experience, expertise and scientific, medical and commercialization knowledge to complete product development and commercialization of new products; - the risks inherent in our estimates regarding the level of needed expenses, capital requirements and the availability of required additional financing; - the impact of government laws and regulations including increased governmental control of healthcare, including direct price controls driving lower prices and other governmental regulations affecting cost requirements and structures required to deliver therapeutic products; - the uncertain impact of the COVID-19 pandemic on our ability to advance our clinical programs and raise additional financing; and - uncertainty of our financial and operational projections and the development of new competitive products and technologies.